ocaml/ocaml.org/data/tutorials/language/0it_01_basic_datatypes.md

 # String.to_bytes "hello";;
 - : bytes = Bytes.of_string "hello"
 ```
-Byte sequences are finite and fixed-sized.
+Like strings, byte sequences are finite and fixed-sized.
 Each individual byte is represented by a `char` value.
-Byte sequences are mutable, meaning they can't be extended or shortened, but each component byte may be updated.
+Like arrays, byte sequences are mutable, meaning they can't be extended or shortened, but each component byte may be updated.
 Essentially, a byte sequence (type `bytes`) is a mutable string that can't be printed.
 There is no way to write `bytes` literally, so they must be produced by a function.

 Operations on `bytes` values are provided by the [`Stdlib`](/api/Stdlib.html) and the [`Bytes`](/api/Bytes.html) modules.
 Only the function `Bytes.get` allows direct access to the characters contained in a byte sequence.
 There is no direct access operator on byte sequences.